wyounas/wyounas.github.io/_posts/2026-06-06-Thoughts-on-Bluesky-incident.md

 The commands to run the model with correctnes properties and to view the trail are given in comments in the model's code.
 In the repository, you will also find a model called model_fixed.pml [1, 2] in which the bugs are fixed and when you run correctness properties in it they hold.

 So why is the exercise useful?
 I think it's good for learning.
 I learned more about TCP so hopefully I will avoid some future mistkaes.
 More importantly, if a team models such incidents, they can embed this learning in the design stage of their development.
-Such models, when run with model checkers, could also be useful for verification purposes.
+Such models, when run with model checkers, could also be useful for verification purposes and help ship sytems that work.
+Not to say they always work and never break; sometimes they may fail but you learn from your mistakes and do more verification and such verification can help make your systems more robust, more resilient.

 If your team is writing code manually, you could check the implementation against the model to ensure that your implementation has the correctness properties as inavriants in your code.
 And if your team is using AI, you could use the model as a validation artifact to ensure your implementation not only implements those invariants but it is also faithful to the model.
 If you have a model which is correct in all reachable states and interleavings and if you validate your implementation against against this model then at least, as has been the case in my experience, it will catch many issues than it would not without the model.